 Unspotted Saw-whet Owl - Aegolius ridgwayi

-Originally placed in genus Cryptoglaux, the Unspotted Saw-whet Owl's specific epithet ridgwayi was named for American ornithologist Robert Ridgway (1850-1929).
+Introduction: The Unspotted Saw-whet Owl is a small owl with broad, rounded wings, a large, round head and no ear-tufts.
+Originally placed in genus Cryptoglaux, the species name ridgwayi was named for American ornithologist Robert Ridgway (1850-1929).

 [For help with terms used in the description, see parts of an owl.
 For general characteristics common to most owl species, see owl physiology.]